cosmos72/stmx/README.md

     non-trivial amounts of memory, or performs any kind of system calls, including input/output, sleeping and context switching.

-- a CPU instruction not allowed inside hardware transaction is issued.
+- executing a CPU instruction not allowed inside hardware transaction.
   In particular, Intel TSX guarantees that CPU instructions
   * CPUID, PAUSE, XABORT

-  will always abort a hardware transaction, but many other CPU instructions will typically have the same effect, including possibly:
+  will always abort a hardware transaction, but many other CPU instructions typically have the same effect, including possibly:
-  * Calls to the operating system and return from them:
+  * Calls to the operating system and returns from it:
     SYSENTER, SYSCALL, SYSEXIT, SYSRET.
   * Interrupts: INT n, INTO.
   * Input/Output: IN, INS, REP INS, OUT, OUTS, REP OUTS and their variants.